solita/solita.github.com/_posts/2017-11-20-Installing-Jenkins-with-PowerShell-DSC.md

 - PowerShell
 - Jenkins
 ---
 I have been struggling to find a good reference about how to setup a Jenkins environment in Microsoft environment with automatic installation script.
 So I decided to write a blog post about it.
 I also want to write about how to do continuous integration with Episerver DXC but felt that I need to first tell how to setup the Jenkins.
 Our aim is to put up a Jenkins server that can build .NET FrameWork MVC application and front end.
-At the end of the blog post there will be a link to GitHub repository where my example script lies.
+If you are not a reader type of a person, then [here](https://github.com/solita/powershell-dsc-jenkins) is a GitHub link to example scripts.

 ## About the PowerShell DSC